 • Gradually increase the length of time your cat wears their collar – until they finally get used to it.

-Wearing a collar helps other people recognize and ID your cat, plus gives you the ability to track them at a moment’s notice using the Tractive GPS Cat Tracker.
+Plus you can track them at a moment’s notice using the Tractive GPS Cat Tracker.

 For more information about cat collar and safety tips, check out this video from Berkeley Humane: